BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 # 1. Introduction

 **Caution**\
-I created this github page as a reference for my job applications and presents some of my works written in C++, python and java.
+I created this github page as a reference for my job applications.
+The page presents some of my works written in C++, python and java.
 Please consider this README file as an extension of my resume.

 **Personal Background**\